maksanm/LLMsec/README.md

 - **Model Coverage:** Supports testing with OpenAI GPT-4.1, DeepSeek V3, Grok-3, TBC.
 - **Security Assessment:** Uses Trivy to scan generated code for vulnerabilities, classifying them by CVSS severity: Unknown, Low, Medium, High, Critical.
-- **Experiment Scope:** Runs on a set of programming problems (e.g., CRUD, web apps, auth flows) described in natural language and implemented in various tech stacks.
-Analyzes and compares models based on the number and severity of vulnerabilities, and identifies patterns such as supply chain attack risks.
+- **Experiment Scope:** Runs on a set of programming problems (e.g., web apps, auth flows, DevOps pipelines, etc.) described in natural language and implemented in various tech stacks.
+Analyzes and compares models based on the number and severity of vulnerabilities.

 ## Getting Started